Cuisines from the African Continent

 Women and African Food Culture

-In James McCann’s book , the author explains the role of the kitchen as a stage.
-He says “Women were almost always the performers, and techniques of cooking remained women’s specialized knowledge.”
+In James McCann’s book Stirring the Pot: A History of African Cuisine, the author explains the role of the kitchen as a stage.
+He writes “women were almost always the performers, and techniques of cooking remained women’s specialized knowledge.”
 In European culture, he says cooking “became the privilege of a literate, male, class, dominated by professional guilds as a kind of priestly knowledge.”
 But in Africa, the kitchen has historically been regarded as the woman’s domain.
 Many recipes were, and continue to be, passed down female generational lines, often never being written down.

 The History of African Food

-African Cuisine is Available for Local Delivery in the Following Cities:
+African Cuisine is Available for Local Delivery in the Following Cities/Areas:

 See also: Middle Eastern Food